Oklahoma: Mild Summer Temperatures; Row Crops in Good Condition – USDA

 Hay: Conditions of alfalfa hay and other hay continued to be rated mostly fair.
 A second cutting of alfalfa hay reached 80 percent complete, while a third cutting was 12 percent complete.
 A first cutting of other hay was 77 percent complete, while a second cutting was 21 percent complete, 12 points ahead of normal.

 Pasture and Livestock: Conditions of pasture and range were rated mostly good to fair.
 Livestock was rated mostly in good condition, with 31 percent rated in fair condition.
 Livestock markets continued to hold strong.
 More runoff rain was needed to start filling ponds and lakes.

 Weather: Temperatures ranged from 61 degrees at Kenton on Thursday, July 10th to 103 degrees at Butler on Monday, July 7th.
 Precipitation ranged from 0.01 of an inch in the Southwest District to 1.30 inches in the Northeast District.
 Soil temperature averages ranged from 75 degrees at Tahlequah on Thursday, July 10th to 93 degrees at Burneyville on Sunday, July 13th.

-Tags: corn, corn news, Cotton, cotton news, crop progress 2014, crop weather and condition, livestock, oats, oklahoma, peanut news, Peanuts, rye, sorghum, sorghum news, soybean news, soybeans, USDA reports, wheat, wheat harvest, wheat news
+Tags: corn, corn news, Cotton, cotton news, crop weather and condition, livestock, oats, Oklahoma, peanut news, Peanuts, rye, sorghum, sorghum news, soybean news, soybeans, USDA reports, wheat, wheat harvest, wheat news